vaness446/Superstore-Analysis/README.md

 2.what are the most selling products
 3.what is the most preffered ship mode
 4.what period are their peck sales
 5.which product bring more profit to the supermarket
+6. most satisfied customer by sales

 ## DATA ANALYSIS
 ``` python